Protection From The Harsh Drug Laws Of Indiana

 Indiana’s drug laws are tough.
 Possession alone can result in jail time, steep fines or both.
 And many prosecutors will try to increase the possible penalties by enhancing the charges based on different factors provided by Indiana law.
-Drug possession defendants often end up facing far more serious penalties than they expected because of sentencing enhancements available under the law.
+Because of sentencing enhancements, people with drug charges sometimes receive sentences that end up being much more severe than necessary.

 The details surrounding a drug arrest are important.
 Here are some of the factors that can lead to enhanced charges, a higher sentence or both: